Master's framework: study plan, teaching and professional activities

 17. Image Processing and Data Analysis // Alessandro Bevilacqua

-The Master’s classes will be conducted in a hybrid mode, meaning they will be available both in-person and online.
-However, please note that the in-person classes will only be activated if there are at least 5 students attending in the classroom.
+Classes will be held in a hybrid format (available both in-person and online), but the "in-person" option will only be activated if there are at least 5 students in the classroom.
+Attendance is mandatory for the first weekend of classes.

-A final exam is required for each course within the master's program.
-The exam can be either written or oral.
-The written option involves submitting a brief paper on a topic chosen from a range of themes proposed by the instructor and based on the course syllabus.
-Alternatively, the oral exam consists of a 10-minute presentation on a selected topic from the course program.
+A final exam is required for each course that makes up the master's program.
+The exam may be either written (a short paper on a topic chosen from a range of subjects proposed by the instructor and based on the course syllabus) or oral (a 10-minute oral presentation on a topic selected from the syllabus).